Research to substantiate the importance of intelligent ranking models

 The Challenges with Ranking models

 The end-to-end process demands a ton of curated and processed data points to train visibly productive and efficient ranking results which can be costly with eCommerce data.
 The variance in different categories of data for each system makes it more difficult to design a generic procedure of processing that is both scalable and adaptive.

 The primary goal of any eCommerce website is to sell products to the customer.
-The company is happy when it can sell a product to a customer and the customer is happy when he can buy the product he wants to with ease.
-This relation makes both the parties easier to come in a deal as both are looking for the same outcome.
-Given the query made by a customer, it is very obvious that the customer is interested in buying — It now depends on the system to retrieve products that matches the query, and rank them based on certain indirect implications.
+The company is happy when it can sell a product to a customer and the customer is happy when he can buy the product he wants with ease.
+This relation makes both parties easier to come to a deal as both are looking for the same outcome.
+Given the query made by a customer, it is very obvious that the customer is interested in buying — It now depends on the system to retrieve products that match the query, and rank them based on certain indirect implications.
 Thus, an improvement in the ranking of retrieved products can impact the outcome of the buyer-seller system manifolds.

 We will see how a ranking system can be intuitively useful for a simple interactive query to discover a product.
 The assumptions for this use case are: